 If you or a loved one has sustained a brain injury or brain damage due to negligence/mistakes made by a GP, nurse, consultant, surgeon, anaesthetist or other medical professional, you could be entitled to claim compensation.

 The symptoms of a brain injury could range from mild and temporary issues such as headaches, memory issues, nausea and confusion to serious physical, cognitive and behavioural disabilities.
 This complexity could be a reason why some medical professionals make mistakes in recognising or diagnosing a potential brain condition.

 The medical negligence or errors associated with a brain injury could include:

-- Mistakes made in diagnosing a brain injury eg. brain tumours or cancer, strokes, haemorrhages (bleeding on the brain), sub-arachnoid haematomas, aneurysm, meningitis
+- Mistakes made in diagnosing a brain injury or condition eg. brain tumours or cancer, strokes, haemorrhages (bleeding on the brain), sub-arachnoid haematomas, aneurysm, meningitis

 - Failure to investigate a head injury or other traumatic brain injury eg. skull fractures, blow or trauma to the head.